SimonStorlSchulke/GoPath/README.md

 **Simple Raytracer in Go**
-Cant do anything but render spheres with surface Normals at the moment.
+Can render spheres with Diffuse and multiple Lights, more to come.

 ![01](testimage.png)
 *testimage*